 Graduate student assistantships and their accompanying tuition waivers provide graduate students with financial resources that help defray the expenses associated with completing their graduate degrees.
 Students who hold assistantships experience educational and professional benefits.
 The responsibilities and benefits of assistantships vary, but in general, students gain further instruction in techniques in their fields; hone their research skills; acquire pedagogical experience necessary for an academic career; develop professional skills, including leadership, interpersonal effectiveness, and performance evaluation; and have collegial collaboration with advisors that result in joint publications.

-Students may hold teaching, research, graduate or pre-professional graduate assistantships.
-Descriptions of the duties related to each type of assistantship can be found at www.ahr.illinois.edu/grads/definitions.html.
+Students may hold teaching, research, graduate, or pre-professional graduate assistantships.
+See the Academic Human Resources website for descriptions of each type of assistantship can be found online.
 Teaching assistants and graduate assistants are represented by the Graduate Employee Organization (GEO).

 Additional Information and Resources